railsuser2014/openobject-doc-book-en/source/features/bank_interfaces.rst

 ---------------------

 * Fully integrated with accouting so that you never have to encode anything,
-* It prepares you propositions of payments according to purchases, sales, invoices, etc.
+* It prepares the propositions of payments according to purchases, sales, invoices, etc.
 * Visibility of payments from any module: CRM, sales management, etc.

 Links: